jvbono/hinterlander-quick-read/notes.md

     //why is supabase calling news_sources
         A: news sources is used as the store for RSS Feeds

-Possible flow: page load, cronjob calls update-rss-feed which calls process-rss-feed, which uses news_sources to generate news_links
+//Possible flow: page load, cronjob calls update-rss-feed which calls process-rss-feed, which uses news_sources to generate news_links

+//CBC is returning a type error when update-rss-feed runs: suspected different feed formatting may be causing an issue

 //TODO//